-Engine-Oil Pressure Light
+Engine Oil Pressure Light

-If the engine-oil pressure gets too low, this light illuminates and an audible alarm sounds.
-If this happens, shut off the engine immediately and check the oil.
+If the engine oil pressure gets too low, this light illuminates and an audible alarm sounds.
+If this happens, stop the engine immediately and check the oil.
 If low, add oil and/or look for possible leaks.

-- 1. Engine-oil pressure light

-- Battery charge indicator light
+- Engine oil pressure light - Battery charge indicator light

+Glow plug light

-- Engine-coolant temperature light
+- Engine coolant temperature light

-- 5. Glow-plug light

-- 3. Glow-plug switch
+- 3. Glow plug switch

-Battery Charge Indicator Light
+- Battery Charge Indicator Light

 If the battery charge becomes too low, this light illuminates and an audible alarm sounds.
-If this happens, shut off the engine and charge or replace the battery.
-Check the tension of the alternator belt; refer to your engine owner's manual.
+If this happens, stop the engine and charge or replace the battery.
+Check the tension of the alternator belt; refer to your Engine Operator's Manual.